AlexanderParker/before/readme.md

 ## What is it?
 Playing with an idea based on aspect oriented programming.
 In this take, the flow of execution is determined by a sequence of fragments which may only specify one ancestor.
 This restriction imposes a stream-like flow to processing program logic.

+It is called "Before" because the programmer can only extend functionality by adding fragments that execute "Before" something that already exists.

 ## What is a fragment?

 Fragments are simple units that are passed a context object and specify their ancestor, e.g: